L0gi/nicerFutureSite/README.md

 The all-in-one script, or javascript and styles separately.

 ####all-in-one
 install Grease-/Tampermonkey addon for your browser and import the "nicerfuturesitestyled.user.js" script.

+To import the script click above on the "nicerfuturesitestyled.user.js" file and then on "raw".
+Grease/Tampermonkey should automagically detect the userscript and ask you whether you'd like to install it.

-you are done.
+click on install and you are done.
 This script incorporates the necessary style changes.

 ####seperate js and css